TooTallNate/n8.io-old/articles/html5-and-protected-itunes-content.markdown

 a few hours later, Apple released iTunes 10, which now breaks __Requiem__ and we have to wait once more.

-What's nice about __Requiem__ is that is removed the DRM in a lossless way, so that the original media file is untouched.
+What's nice about __Requiem__ is that it removes the DRM in a lossless way, so that the produced file doesn't need to be "encoded" in any form.
 Even the ID3 tags identifying the original purchaser of the content is still there.
 The author of __Requiem__ has stated that it is NOT meant to be used for piracy.
+He only started on it so he could play his purchased content on his PS3 and other non-DRM hardware.

-I feel like __nTunes__ is a quite legitimate use for the software.
+I feel like __nTunes__ is a quite legitimate use for the software, as I intend for it to be locked down to pretty much yourself (maybe your family...), to give access to your iTunes library on other devices like an iPhone, etc.
+What do you think?

-So in nTunes, I am able to detect when the request track is a "protected" one, and then I can slip in Requiem's `decrypt` command to remove the DRM when the browser is something other than Safari.
+So in nTunes, I am able to detect when the request track is a "protected" one, and then I can slip in Requiem's `decrypt` command to remove the DRM when the browser is something like Chrome, Opera, Firefox, or even a Safari that isn't authorized to play the protected track.

 [nTunes]: http://github.com/TooTallNate/nTunes